chrisJuresh/paperWiz/README.md

 ## Usage

-`paperWiz /your/wallpaper` to use color4 from pywal
+`paperWiz /your/wallpaper 1` to use color4 from pywal

 `paperWiz /your/wallpaper 2` to use the most common colour in the image (extracted from imagemagick)

+`paperWiz /your/wallpaper 1 2` use color4 and push the image to the bottom of the screen (replace 1 with 2 to use the most common colour)

 I recommending adding this script to a bind in sxiv as such;